Apollon77/ioBroker.tuya/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* js-controller 5.0 is now required at least
 * (Apollon77) Improves stability
 * (Apollon77) Tries to support phase_X information with 10 bytes
 * (Apollon77) More schema information were added/updated